 #3 Chill at Charles Square

-One of the largest squares in the world, Charles Square in New Town is probably my favorite square in Prague.
-I love hanging out here with my humans while keeping my eyes and nose alert for those cute furry Czech ladies.
+One of the largest squares in the world, Charles Square in New Town is, PAWS DOWN, my favorite square in Prague.
+This square emerged once New Town was founded back in the 14th century.
+Heck, it was also the largest town square in medieval Europe.
+I love posting up with my humans while keeping my eyes and nose alert for those cute furry Czech ladies.
+HAH, I’m always ready to do the chase!
+Two of the most impawtant buildings here are the New Town Hall and the Church of Saint Ignatius.

 #4 Try traditional Czech food

 Mmm mmm, this is how traditional Czech food looks like!
 I can only promise you that it smells and tastes even better.
-Since most restaurants in Prague are dog-friendly, we always had the option of sitting outside OR inside.
+Since most restaurants in Prague are dog-friendly, I’ve always had the option of sitting my furry butt outside OR inside.
+Again, i never got a single nasty look from the wait staff.
+WOOF-HOO!

 #5 Grab Vietnamese food

 ARF, Vietnamese food in Prague?
 You betcha!
 As a Native Californian, I can sniff out authentic Vietnamese food with my robust wet nose from miles away!
-And yet, Prague surprisingly has some of the best pho and bun that my humans I have ever tasted.
-Time to lick some bowls clean!
+So, trust me when I bark that I know my Vietnamese food like the back of my paw.
+Much to our surprise, Prague boasts some of the best pho (beef noodle soup) and bun (vermicelli) that I have ever licked our chops to.
+That’s right, it’s time to lick those noodle soup bowls clean!
+Our go-to spot is Pho Vietnam in Praha 2 (15, Anglická 529), where you can order at the counter and devour a big bowl of delectable authentic pho in a matter of minutes.

 #6 Cross the Charles Bridge

-Sure, crossing the Charles Bridge is another one of those must-try touristy things to do in Prague.
-BUT I can promise you with an upright tail that this famous bridge is NOT overhyped!
-With such unforgettable views, medieval architecture, and intriguing statues, this historic stone bridge is a wondrous place to explore.
-Despite the short distance of the bridge, my humans and I took our time to take in its magnificence.
-Avoid heavy pedestrian traffic for your dog by going early in the morning or later in the evening.
+Crossing the Charles Bridge is one of those MUST-TRY touristy things to do in Prague.
+ARF-ter all, it connects Prague Castle to the city’s Old Town.
+It is the oldest standing bridge over the Vltava river and the second oldest bridge in the country.
+AWOOOO, I can howl and bark with an upright tail that this spectacular bridge is NOT overhyped!
+With such unforgettable views across the Vltava river, head-tiltin medieval architecture, and fascinating statues, this historic arch stone bridge built in 1357 is one cool place to explore by the paw and get some wet nose investigative action.
+Despite the short distance of the bridge, my humans and I took our time to take in its magnificence, stopping our noses at each statue.
+Arf yeah, you can best avoid heavy pedestrian traffic for your dog’s sake by going early in the morning or later in the evening.

 #7 Roam around Nové Město a.k.a.
 New Town